Configuration and management issues for Azure Cloud Services: Frequently asked questions (FAQs)

 If your Azure issue is not addressed in this article, visit the Azure forums on MSDN and Stack Overflow.
 You can post your issue in these forums, or post to @AzureSupport on Twitter.
 You also can submit an Azure support request.
 To submit a support request, on the Azure support page, select Get support.

-- Why is the certificate chain of my Cloud Service SSL certificate incomplete?
+- Why is the certificate chain of my Cloud Service TLS/SSL certificate incomplete?

 - What is the purpose of the "Windows Azure Tools Encryption Certificate for Extensions"?